 This year my local store made their Super Bowl wing prices easy and put all their sale priced wings on a fold out flap!
 Many times, though, I’ve had to dig through the ads and compare several different sales prices on several different products in different parts of the ad.

 If you’re store doesn’t have an ad like this, check the meat/poultry page, the frozen food page, the deli page and any special “Super Bowl” pages for wings on sale.
 Wings used to be, before their popularity, one of the cheapest foods, ever.
 Now they are normally, in my area, on sale, at least twice the cost of chicken breast on sale.

-Let’s talk about these prices – notice that there are different sizes and prices to compare!
+Let’s talk about these prices – notice that there are different sizes and prices (as well as quality and the sizes of the individual pieces) to compare!
 Some are priced by the pound and some are by the package – a calculator is a must in cases like this.

 First the Jumbo Pack at $1.99 a pound.
 This is fresh chicken and requires some work – I’d remove the wing tip and save for stock and separate the wing joints into two.
 These are normally larger and meatier than the frozen.

 Next, Marinated Chicken Wings at $3.49 a pound – notice they are separated already, but that Marinade is going to cost you an extra 50 cents a pound.

 Roundy’s Frozen Wings: $2.33 a pound, they come in a 3 pound bag for $6.99.
 Separated already, they usually require the removal of fatty bits, tend to be smallish and sometimes vary in size which can mean a bit of fussiness in cooking – the smaller one need to be turned earlier and probably removed earlier when cooking.
 You’ll need to thaw in a container – these bags ALWAYS seem to leak.
 Most people I know tend to ASSUME these frozen bags are the cheapest.